Complaints and Remedy Policy 2024 - 2027

 14.27 It is the Ombudsman’s position that compensation awarded by Derby Homes should be treated separately from any existing financial arrangement between us and the customer and should not be offset against any arrears.

-14.28 Where a payment is to be made to a customer, this will be paid directly to the customer where they have provided bank details.
-If the customer does not provide bank details within one month of the closed complaint, then the financial redress will be issued against the rent account.
+14.28 Where a payment is to be made to a customer, this will be paid directly to the customer where they have provided bank details, unless the customer expressly requests this be directed to their rent account.
+If the customer does not provide bank details within 1 month of the closed complaint, then the financial redress will be issued against the rent account.